• Home

 Chapter 13

-Chapter 13 is a repayment plan for individuals with regular income and, since May, 2022, total debts under $2.75 million.
+Chapter 13 is a reorganization for individuals with regular income and, debts under the totals provided by law.

 The debtor keeps his property and makes regular payments to the Chapter 13 trustee out of future income to pay creditors over time (3-5 years).